Estrima Birò: Aesthetic

 Birò is the smallest four-wheel electric vehicle available; it is 1.03 m wide and 1.74 m long.
 The vehicle has a reinforced dark-green roof and rear glass, a compartment, a headrest, and an armrest.
 The roof can be opened for ventilation.
 Available accessories are kit doors, radio pre-installation and an external trunk trolley.

 The Birò has larger windows than other microcars, resulting in better visibility for the driver.

 The structure of the Birò is made of 3mm thick tubular steel, protecting the driver and the passenger.

 Technical

-The very low center of gravity of Birò ensures stability and good road grip.
+The very low centre of gravity of Birò ensures stability and good road grip.

 The Birò is driven by two brushless 48V electric motors, mounted directly in the rear wheels, producing a total of 4 kW of power.
 Thanks to the electric motors it has great pickup power that can be further increased by pulling the "boost" lever.

 For the Birò two different kinds of batteries are available, a pure lead battery and a lithium battery.
 Depending on the type of battery, the Birò has a range of about 40 or 70 km, varying according to temperature, driving style, travel type and weight.